Women's Arena Football League

-The Women's Arena Football League (WAFL) was an 8-on-8 full contact professional American football league based out of Houston, Texas.
+The Women's Arena Football League (WAFL) was an 8-on-8 full contact professional American indoor football league based out of Houston, Texas.
 Founded in 2011, games were played in the spring and summer months in arenas around the United States.
 The league is somewhat similar to the male-based Arena Football League and Indoor Football League, but with slightly different rules as well as no goalposts or rebound nets.
 It began play in 2012 with six teams.
 The founder and league president is Ivan Tompkins, Dwayne Ware Coach and former AFL player with the Houston Thunderbears and head coach of the charter Houston Lady Oilers.
 Their championship game is known as the Diva Bowl.

 The WAFL was created as a more family-friendly alternative to the rival Legends Football League.
 As opposed to the lingerie (later bikini wear) worn by the players in the LFL, the WAFL's players wore more traditional women's athletic gear.
+A bunch of volleyball, flag football, and former LFL players were playing in the league.
+Some women werestlers also played in the league.

 Following their inaugural season in 2013, the WAFL went dormant in preparations for a future return.
+As of 2026, the WAFL is disbanded, but the WAFL Facebook page, and some of the team pages are inactive, but still standing.